influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.10/write_protocols/write_syntax.md

 When no timestamp is provided the server will insert the point with the local server timestamp.
 If a timestamp is provided it must be separated from the field(s) by a space.
-Timestamps must be in Unix
-time and are assumed to be in nanoseconds.
+Timestamps must be in Unix time and are assumed to be in nanoseconds.
-A different precision can be provided, see the HTTP syntax for details.
+A different precision can be specified, see the HTTP syntax for details.

 ### Key-value Separator